-Table 2: B&P Tunnel Train Volumes and Speeds Proposed for the Noise Analysis
+Table 2: B&P Tunnel Train Volumes and Speeds Proposed l for the Noise Analysis Table 2.
+Der Tahlier Hall Volumes and Specus Hoposed Tor the Noise Analysis

+1 The maximum Acela train speeds in the proposed tunnels under the Build Alternatives is 105 mph.
 Source: KB Environmental Sciences, May 15, 2015.

 - The FTA vibration thresholds selected for the evaluation criteria are based on the total number of daily operations the community would be exposed to.
-Based on the average daily operations for the No-Build Condition (Alternative 1) and the future Build Alternatives (Alternatives 2, 3A, 3B, and 3C, 11A, and 11B) as summarized in Table 2, the FTA "frequent" criteria (which correlate to more than 70 events per day) were selected to evaluate the potential for impacts from the project alternatives; - Train speeds were also applied in accordance with the noise assessment, which include 30 miles per hour (mph) under Alternative 1 and a range of speeds from 30 mph at the east or north portal to 70 mph at the west or south portal for Alternatives 2, 3, and 11; - Adjustments for continuously-welded track were also applied using the FTA guidelines for Alternatives 2, 3, and 11; - To account for improvements to the existing corridor as well as the proposed tunnels, an adjustment of 5 VdB was applied to Alternative 1 to reflect adverse track and tunnel conditions similar to jointed-rail track; - The FTA default ground-surface vibration curves for diesel-electric locomotives (which are heavier than the railcars) were utilized to reflect typical ground propagation characteristics; and, - Adjustments for ground-borne noise reflect typical ground conditions with peak frequencies between 30-60 Hz.
+Based on the average daily operations for the No-Build Condition (Alternative 1) and the future Build Alternatives as summarized in Table 2, the FTA "frequent" criteria (which correlate to more than 70 events per day) were selected to evaluate the potential for impacts from the Project alternatives; - Train speeds were also applied in accordance with the noise assessment, which include 30 miles per hour (mph) under Alternative 1 and a range of speeds from 30 mph at the east or north portal to 70 mph at the west or south portal for Alternatives 2 and 3; - Maximum mid-tunnel train speeds for Alternatives 3A, 3B and 3C are 105 mph; - Adjustments for continuously-welded track were also applied using the FTA guidelines for the Build Alternatives; - To account for improvements to the existing corridor as well as the proposed tunnels, an adjustment of 5 VdB was applied to Alternative 1 to reflect adverse track and tunnel conditions similar to jointed-rail track; - The FTA default ground-surface vibration curves for diesel-electric locomotives (which are heavier than the railcars) were utilized to reflect typical ground propagation characteristics; - Adjustments for building coupling for typical wood-frame residences; - Adjustments for ground-borne noise reflect typical ground conditions associated with tunnel bores in bedrock with peak frequencies greater than 60 Hz; and, - Compared to the original analysis conducted as part of the DEIS, the analysis for the FEIS applied some additional adjustments based on new information collected since the DEIS.
+A comparison of the two approaches is summarized below: - The DEIS applied an ultra-conservative approach assuming the following adjustments: - subway bored through soil - typical soil-propagation characteristics - no building coupling losses - safety factor of 3 VdB - The FEIS revised analysis applied an updated set of adjustments based on new information developed by the Project team since completion of the DEIS: - subway bored through rock - efficient soil-propagation characteristics - building coupling losses for typical single-family wood-frame structures - no safety factor